wp-plugins/yith-topbar-countdown/README.txt

 * Italiano

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH Topbar Countdown Languages.
+[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH Pre-Launch Languages.

 == Documentation ==

-Full documentation is available [here](http://yithemes.com/docs-plugins/yith_topbar_countdown/).
+Full documentation is available [here](http://yithemes.com/docs-plugins/yith_prelaunch/).

 == Upgrade notice ==